pulp/pulp/docs/sphinx/user-guide/admin-client/repositories.rst

   $ pulp-admin repo group members add --group-id=group1 --str-eq='id=repo1'
   Successfully added members to repository group [group1]

+..
+TODO link this to a section explaining criteria-based search

 The ``members add`` command takes advantage of Pulp's generic search feature, so you can add many repositories at once.
 In this case, we provided a specific